 Calvin Hui is an Assistant Professor of Chinese Studies in Modern Languages and Literatures at the College of William and Mary.
 In May 2013, he received his PhD in Literature at Duke University, after completing his dissertation “The People’s Republic of Capitalism: The Making of the New Middle Class in Post-Socialist China, 1978 - Present” under the supervision of Rey Chow, Michael Hardt, and Fredric Jameson.
 His research and teaching focus on modern Chinese humanities (film, media, and literature), critical theory, and cultural studies, with particular emphases on Marxist theory, gender and sexuality studies, and post-colonial and transnational studies.

 Currently, he is completing a book manuscript concerning fashion, cinema, documentary, and consumer culture in the contexts of socialist and post-socialist China.
-He also researches on China's "shanzhai" (copycat) cultures such as art and architecture.
+He also researches China's "shanzhai" (copycat) cultures such as art and architecture.
 His publications have appeared in Journal of Chinese Cinemas, Verge: Studies in Global Asias, Modern Chinese Literature and Culture (Web Publications), GLQ: A Journal of Lesbian and Gay Studies, and The Changing Landscape of China's Consumerism.

 In spring 2019, Calvin Hui is teaching "CHIN 150 Brand New China" and "CHIN 250 Introduction to Chinese Cultural Studies."
 Since coming to William and Mary in fall 2013, he has offered courses such as "CHIN 150: Brand New China," "CHIN 220: Chinese Popular Culture," "CHIN 250: Introduction to Chinese Cultural Studies," and "CHIN 428 Advanced Seminar in Chinese (Topic: Fake Globalization, Counterfeit China)."
 These six interdisciplinary courses fulfill the requirements of the Chinese major and College curricula.